Entanglement phases and phase transitions in monitored free fermion system due to localizations: results

-To quantitatively determine the location and nature of the entanglement phase transition, we perform a finite-size scaling and data collapse analysis of the effective entanglement quantity \(\bar{c}_{\mathrm{eff}}\) within the Berezinskii-Kosterlitz-Thouless (BKT) framework.
-Given the pronounced finite-size corrections in free-fermion circuits, simple visual identification of crossing points is unreliable.
-We adopt a single-parameter scaling ansatz with a mild size correction factor \(g(L)\), incorporating the essential singularity of the BKT correlation length, expressed as \(g(L)\,x\,\bar{c}_{\mathrm{eff}}(x,y) = F[\log(L\,\xi(x,x_c(y)))]\), where \(x \in \{\gamma,\Delta,V\}\) and \(\xi(x,x_c) \sim \exp[-\nu/\sqrt{|x - x_c|}]\).
-This yields natural scaling variables \(X_x = \log L - \nu/\sqrt{|x - x_c|}\) and \(Y_x = g(L)\,x\,\bar{c}_{\mathrm{eff}}\), allowing us to absorb leading finite-size drift and achieve data collapse onto a unified master curve across system sizes and parameter paths.
-Fig.~\ref{DC} illustrates this systematic validation across multiple paths: (a) for fixed local potential \(\Delta = (0.1, 0.16, 0.23, 0.3)\), data from system sizes \(L = 80, 96, 112\) collapse well after rescaling, enabling precise determination of \(\gamma_c(\Delta)\) and a shared \(\nu\); (b) repeating the analysis for different potential strengths \(V = \{0.3, 0.8, 1.3, 1.8\}\), we trace the evolution of \(\gamma_c(V)\); (c) scanning \(\Delta\) at fixed measurement strengths \(\gamma = \{0.16, 0.23, 0.28, 0.30\}\), we extract \(\Delta_c(\gamma)\), which agrees with the inverse function from (a); (d) scanning \(V\) at fixed \(\gamma = \{0.10, 0.18, 0.24, 0.30\}\), we determine \(V_c(\gamma)\), completing the critical boundary in the \((\gamma,V)\) plane.
-The critical points obtained from all four paths are consistently described using a unified scaling function \(F\) and a common critical exponent \(\nu\), indicating that the local potential does not merely shift an isolated critical point but cooperates with measurement strength to generate a continuous phase boundary in the \((\gamma,\Delta,V)\) parameter space.
-Mathematically, while measurement tends to suppress entanglement, the local potential restructures the state and alters information transport, and the competition between these effects determines the geometry and location of the phase boundary governed by the BKT singularity.
+As shown in Fig.~\ref{BKT}, these transition points yield good scaling collapses, consistent with Eq.~\ref{bkteq}.
+The successful scaling collapses provide strong evidence that the phase transition, jointly driven by the measurement strength $\gamma$ and the Stark potential strength $\Delta$, falls into the BKT universality class.
+To further determine the error of the phase transition point , we minimize the cost function~\cite{Szyniszewski2023PRBB54309}, where the error bar of $\gamma_c$ or $\Delta_c ,V_c$ are estimated from the range within which the cost function does not exceed twice their minimum value.
+The obtained results are presented as circles with error bars in Fig.~\ref{phase} and are summarized in Table.~\ref{table1}.
+The critical points obtained from all four paths are consistently described using a unified scaling function \(F\) and a common critical exponent \(\nu\), indicating that the localized potential does not merely shift an isolated critical point but cooperates with measurement strength to generate a continuous phase boundary in the \((\gamma,\Delta,V)\) parameter space.
+Mathematically, while measurement tends to suppress entanglement, the localized potential restructures the state and alters information transport, and the competition between these effects determines the geometry and location of the phase boundary governed by the BKT singularity.
 The successful data collapses validate the applicability and robustness of the BKT scaling framework and provide a quantitative foundation for extracting the critical points \(\gamma_c(\Delta)\), \(\gamma_c(V)\), \(\Delta_c(\gamma)\), \(V_c(\gamma)\), and the correlation length exponent \(\nu\).